The roots arrived in great shape, and well marked. I planted them today. Fingers crossed they come to life come Spring.

 Big Root Geranium Plant - is a Herbaceous Perennial That Blooms in Spring

 Geranium is a herbaceous perennial that is native to Northeastern North America.
 This plant blooms a pale pink, deep pink, or showy lilac flower in the spring.
 The Geranium attracts butterflies and tolerates rabbits and deer.
-They prefer to be planted in moist soils that are well drained.
+They prefer to be planted in moist, well-drained soils.
 These plants are great when added to large containers for porches, patios and also to decorate a pool area.
 They usually bloom during the early part of summer and the latter part of the spring months.
 They look fantastic when several are planted together and thrive at the same time in a garden.

 Geranium features dissected leaves, and it grows up to 12-inches high.
 This plant blooms from May to July with small five-petal purple flowers.
-Each of these woodland plants has a pod on it containing a seed attached to the plant through a unique structure resembling a crane's bill.
-Once the unique structures dry, the seed is catapulted onto the ground where it uses its tail-light structure and the force of the wind to attach itself to the ground.
+Each of these woodland plants has a pod containing a seed attached to the plant through a unique structure resembling a crane's bill.
+Once the unique designs dry, the source is catapulted onto the ground, where it uses its tail-light form and the force of the wind to attach itself to the bottom.
 The woodland geranium does well in a variety of lighting conditions ranging from full sun to partial shade.
 This Geranium prefers dry to medium-dry soil.

-Wild Geranium can be produced into essential oils and ointments, and have a lot of uses.
-It can be used as an antibacterial ointment and can also be used as an antioxidant and also as a natural laxative when needed.
-The plants contain myricin, tannin, albumen, lignin, and even the spline.
+Wild Geranium can be produced into essential oils and ointments and have a lot of uses.
+It can be used as an antibacterial ointment and can also be used as an antioxidant and natural laxative when needed.
+The plants contain myricin, tannin, albumen, lignin, and even spline.
 A herbalist knows how to create these into oils that are helpful for medicinal purposes.

 Big Root Geranium - Geranium maculatum

-Big Root Geranium, a herbaceous perennial, is a native united states flower, originating from the forested areas of Missouri.
+Big Root Geranium, a herbaceous perennial, is a native united states flower originating from the forested areas of Missouri.
 Geranium maculatum is a hardy plant that can withstand numerous environmental fluctuations.
 Also known as spotted Geranium, wood geranium, or the cranesbill geranium, this plant favors soil and environmental conditions similar to its landscape of origin, heavy thick forested areas.
-Geranium thrives in zones 3 to 8, needs full sun to part shade, and will grow readily in average quality well-drained soil, although optimum conditions call for a moist nutrient-rich soil.
+Geranium thrives in zones 3 to 8, needs full sun to part shade, and will grow readily in average quality well-drained soil, although optimum conditions call for moist nutrient-rich soil.
 The USDA plant hardiness zone is a map used industrywide to determine optimal locations for plant survivability.
-Bloom time occurs during April, May, June, and July- without serious insect or disease issues, wild Geranium remains a favorite choice as a plant that can survive below-average care conditions.
-Fairly drought-resistant, it can withstand unstable watering patterns, although, in the event of dry conditions, leaf extremities may brown, wither, and show signs of damage.
+Bloom time occurs during April, May, June, and July- without severe insect or disease issues, wild Geranium remains a favorite choice as a plant that can survive below-average care conditions.
+Reasonably drought-resistant, it can withstand irregular watering patterns, although leaf extremities may brown, wither, and show signs of damage in the event of dry conditions.
 For landscaping and proper planting, target partly shaded areas of fringe borders and wooded gardens; Geranium can be planted in groups to provide ground cover if needed.
 Geranium grows 18 to 24 inches tall in maturity and commonly grows in clump formation.

-Planting and caring for Geraniums is reasonably simple.
+Planting and caring for Geraniums is reasonably straightforward.
 Place these flowers in an area where they can receive roughly 6 hours of sunlight every day.
 These will still survive if they earn less than this amount of sunshine.
 The soil conditions should be moist but well-drained.
-If you are planting these flowers in a pot, make sure that it has drainage holes on the bottom.
+If you are planting these flowers in a pot, make sure they have drainage holes on the bottom.
 Watering these plants is occasional.
 Make sure that the soil dries in between waterings to allow for proper drainage.
-Besides occasional watering, there is not much additional work that is required to grow healthy and beautiful Geraniums in either your home or garden.
+Besides occasional watering, there is not much additional work required to grow healthy and beautiful Geraniums in either your home or garden.